rosen-bridge/scanner/packages/scanners/cardano-scanner/README.md

 ## Introduction

-A Cardano blockchain scanner based on blackfrost , koios and ogmios API
+A Cardano blockchain scanner based on blackfrost , koios and ogmios API.

 ## Installation